ttrrttttteeeertt/Trojan-pagers-worker-script/README.md

-This Trojan worker/pager script made based on https://github.com/yonggekkk/Cloudflare_vless_trojan But I change some parts to get better experience in environment:
+This Trojan worker/pager script made based on https://github.com/yonggekkk/Cloudflare_vless_trojan But I change some parts to get better experience.

+in environment set this:

      WEB_HOST                     |             proxyip                     |            pswd